Saenje/Overlay-Creation-Tool/README.md

 # Jetrospect's Overlay Creation Tool

-A project being developed to simplify the creation of custom StreamElements widgets to aid Twitch streamers, limiting the streamer's expenses to possess a aesthetic stream overlay.
+A project being developed to simplify the creation of custom StreamElements widgets to aid Twitch streamers, limiting the streamer's expenses to achieve an aesthetic, responsive stream overlay.

 ## Description